What is the difference between the Direct Marketing Commission and Direct Marketing Association?

 The DMA also administers the consumer preference services for telephone, mailing and fax.
 On behalf of its membership, the DMA promotes best practice, through its Code, in order to maintain and enhance consumers’ trust and confidence in the direct marketing industry.

-The Direct Marketing Commission (DMC) is the body which oversees the Direct Marketing Association (DMA)’s DM Code of Practice.
+The Direct Marketing Commission (DMC) is the body which oversees the Direct Marketing Association (DMA)’s Code.
 The Code and DMC are here to give effective protection to recipients, users and practitioners of direct marketing.
 We aim to ensure companies observe the highest standards of integrity and trade fairly with their customers and with each other, and we do this by investigating complaints, scrutinising direct marketing issues and practices, and providing guidance to consumers.

-The DMC investigates all direct marketing complaints against DMA members where the complaint is within the scope of the DM Code of Practice.
+The DMC investigates all direct marketing complaints against DMA members where the complaint is within the scope of the DMA Code.
 If the complaint is not covered by the Code, it is referred to another relevant organisation.